Stachys subcordata Rydb.

 - Comments

-- Rich, mesic to dry-mesic montane forests over granitic and metavolcanic rocks at middle to high (rarely low) elevations; one outlier population in floodplain meadow near Dunlap Creek on shale substrate (Alleghany Co.) shade-tolerant.
-Frequent in the Central Blue Ridge, from Botetourt and Bedford counties north to Augusta and Albemarle counties; rare in the Southern Blue Ridge (where generally replaced by S. latidens); isolated populations occur in the adjacent Piedmont counties of Buckingham, Campbell, and Cumberland; an isolated population exists in Alleghany.
+- Rich, mesic to dry-mesic montane forests over granitic and metavolcanic rocks at middle to high (rarely low) elevations; outlier populations occur in large floodplains of the western Piedmont and Ridge and Valley province.
+Frequent to locally common in the Central Blue Ridge, from Botetourt and Bedford counties north to Augusta and Albemarle counties; rare in the Southern Blue Ridge (where generally replaced by S. latidens).
+Isolated populations occur in floodplains of the adjacent Piedmont counties of Buckingham, Campbell, and Cumberland and along Dunlap Creek in the shale region of Alleghany County.
 This species is apparently a Central Appalachian endemic (or nearly so), but its range is poorly known and requires further study.

 - Native Status